obsfx/common-lisp-sketches/README.md

 # common-lisp-sketches

-Some code pieces to learn fundamentals of Common Lisp
+Some code pieces to learn fundamentals of Common Lisp.